erik73/addon-mail/mail/DOCS.md

 used for internal networks or hosts.
 Before using it, be sure to read the Postfix documentation to understand the security implications of setting this option.

+#### Option: `mail_max_userip_connections` (optional)

+Use this optional setting if you want to change the maximum number of IMAP connections allowed for a user from each IP address.
+The standard setting is to allow 10 connections.

 ```yaml
 192.168.1.0/24 192.168.3.12
 ```